dotnet/docs/docs/framework/wcf/feature-details/using-the-xmlserializer-class.md

 ---
 # Using the XmlSerializer Class

-Windows Communication Foundation (WCF) can use two different serialization technologies to turn the data in your application into XML that is transmitted between clients and services, a process called serialization.
+Windows Communication Foundation (WCF) can use two different serialization technologies to turn the data in your application into XML that's transmitted between clients and services: `DataContractSerializer` and `XmlSerializer`.

-## DataContractSerializer as the Default
+## DataContractSerializer

 By default WCF uses the <xref:System.Runtime.Serialization.DataContractSerializer> class to serialize data types.
 This serializer supports the following types: